 Once Halloween has come and gone, the princesses put up their tiaras, the super-heroes fold their capes and the monsters scrub off their paint and scabs and scars.
-Every year we, children and those of us who keep our inner-child alive through more than eating gummy candies, participate in this social experiment.
-We deliberately create a facade, an externalized creation of an inner fantasy.
+Every year we, children and those of us who keep our inner-child alive through more than eating gummy candies participate in this social experiment.
+We deliberately create a facade, a self-image from, an externalized creation of an inner fantasy.
 We subject ourselves to the potential questioning, both the ridiculous and the mocking, of our outfits and style.
-Oddly enough this rarely materializes because it’s socially acceptable, even mandated to be outrageous, silly and non-conformist to a degree.
-As a nation we spend millions upon millions in decorations, candy and costumes for the sole purpose of selling a deception in a clear and unabashed way.
+Oddly enough this rarely materializes because it’s socially acceptable, even mandated to be outrageous, silly, and non-conformist to a degree.
+As a nation, we spend millions upon millions in decorations, candy, and costumes for the sole purpose of selling a deception in a clear and unabashed way.
 The irony here is that what occurs on this holiday is simply an overtly outrageous form of something we do all the time, albeit by usually spending a lot less money on candy and rarely with the addition of stopping at a local Costume Shop.

 Who We Are To Others